IlyasMohamud/AI-Open-Dialogue/_posts/dynamic-routing.md

 ### Building and Experimenting

 Apart from machine learning, I'm also really into developing websites and apps.
 Starting with just an idea and then coding it into existence is super rewarding.
 I've worked on a few projects, both for fun and for my studies, and each one teaches me something new.
 I'm all about learning by doing, and I believe the best way to understand something is to try to build it yourself.

-## Why I Started This Blog

-I created this blog as a way to document my journey, the projects I'm working on, and the things I'm learning along the way.
-It's also a place to connect with others who share similar interests or are curious about the world of tech.
-I believe in sharing knowledge and learning from each other, and I hope you'll find something here that inspires or helps you in some way.

 ## Let's Connect